 Today’s post is all about creating a DIY craft beer advent calendar (i.e lots of beer with a perfectly good excuse not to miss a day consuming one) and the many options available these days about beer advent calendars in general.

 Just like with pretty much anything else in the world, the anticipation (of Christmas) tends to beat the actual experience (Christmas Day).
-Speaking of emotional intensity here and recognizing the fact that through devout mediation you could have become independent of attachment thoughts related to future pleasurable events.
-(Chris and I are not there yet, still slaves to human desires).
+In full recognition of this fact Chris and I like to make the days of anticipation even more fun…